Brine Availability Test in Salt (BATS)

 - Salt porosity is completely filled with brine away from the excavation, but it is mostly filled with air near the excavation.

 - Salt has low or no permeability to brine or gas movement far from the excavation, but the higher porosity is associated with much higher permeability near the excavation.

 - Increases in temperature cause the salt and brine to thermally expand, closing up some of the damage-derived porosity (and reducing permeability) near the heat source.

 - Over the long-term salt flows like a very viscous liquid (i.e., creep), eventually closing rooms and boreholes (rooms close on the order of several cm/year).
 This process also closes damage-related porosity and permeability that had formed when making the excavations.

-Cross-sectional view of drift, EDZ, and Edz in salt (Kuhlman, 2019)
+Cross-sectional view of drift, EDZ (excavation damaged zone), and EdZ (excavation disturbed zone) in salt (Kuhlman, 2019)

 Distribution of hydrologic transport properties around an excavation in salt

-- Temperature of the salt using thermocouples grouted into the salt;
+- Temperature of the salt using thermocouples grouted into boreholes;

-- Amount and isotopic makeup of water flowing into the heated borehole (removed as water vapor);
+- Amount and isotopic makeup of water flowing into open boreholes (removed as water vapor);

 - Composition of the gas stream coming off the heated and unheated boreholes;